openstack/charm-deployment-guide/deploy-guide/source/upgrade-openstack.rst

 Single-unit
 ~~~~~~~~~~~

-The "single-unit" method builds upon the "all-in-one" method by allowing for
+The single-unit method builds upon the all-in-one method by allowing for the
-the upgrade of individual units in a controlled manner.
-It requires the
+upgrade of individual units in a controlled manner.
+The charm must support the
-enablement of charm option ``action-managed-upgrade`` and action
+``openstack-upgrade`` action, which in turn guarantees the availability of the
-``openstack-upgrade`` must be supported.
+``action-managed-upgrade`` option.

 This method is slower than the all-in-one method due to the need for each unit
 to be upgraded separately.
 There is a lesser chance of downtime as the unit